SQE-INRiM/JosephsonCircuitsOptimizer/README.md

 }
 ```

-- *drive_physical_quantities*
+- *drive_physical_quantities.json*

 The frequency range in which the device is investigated and the sources are set inside the `drive_physical_quantities.json` file.
 The frequency range is set between 0.1 and 20 GHz.
 The sources are two, the first one works as the flux line, it is a CW sources ("source_1_frequency": 0) passing through the port number 3 of the circuit.
-The amplitude of the current of this sources depends on a device parameter which is define inside the user_parametric_sources.jl*calculate_source_1_amplitude* in the `user_parametric_sources.jl` file.
+The amplitude of the current of this sources depends on a device parameter which is define in the *calculate_source_1_amplitude* inside the `user_parametric_sources.jl` file.
 The second source is a pump signal at 14 GHz with a small amplitude for the linear simulation, to keep it low time consuming.

 ```plaintext